Vernon Sturdee: Defence of Australia

 In 1939, the Chief of the General Staff, Lieutenant General Ernest Squires, implemented a reorganisation of the Army in which the old military districts were replaced by larger commands led by lieutenant generals.
 On 13 October 1939, Sturdee was promoted from colonel to lieutenant general and assumed control of the new Eastern Command.
 He had to supervise the raising, training and equipping of the new Second Australian Imperial Force units being formed in New South Wales, as well as the now-conscript Militia.

 On 1 July 1940, Sturdee accepted a demotion to major general to become the commander of Second AIF's newly raised 8th Division, receiving the Second AIF serial number NX35000.
 His period in this command was brief.
 On 13 August 1940, the Chief of the General Staff, General Sir Brudenell White, was killed in the Canberra air disaster.
 Sturdee was restored to his rank of lieutenant general and appointed Chief of the General Staff.
 As such, he was responsible for the training and maintenance of the AIF in the Middle East and the Far East—although not their operational control—and for the administration and training of the Militia.

 As the prospect of war with Japan became more likely, so also did the need to make appropriate arrangements for leading the defence of Australia.
 In 1935, Lavarack had recommended that in the event of war, the Military Board be abolished and its powers vested in a Commander-in-chief.
 In April 1941, the Minister for the Army, Percy Spender, recommended that this now be done and Sturdee become Commander in Chief of the Australian Military Forces.
 Instead, the government elected to adopt the British system, in which the Military Board (or Army Council as it was called there) continued to operate, with a separate GOC Home Forces.
 On 5 August 1941, Major General Sir Iven Mackay was appointed to this newly created post.
-The idea of a Commander in Chief did not go away and editorials in the Sunday Telegraph and The Sydney Morning Herald advocated the appointment.
+The idea of a Commander in Chief did not go away and editorials in the Sunday Telegraph and Sydney Morning Herald advocated the appointment.